DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 Moving through the environment can sometimes be challenging.
 When navigating through *Challenging Terrain*, moving through one space requires 2 speed.
 While standing in Challenging Terrain, all Agility Saves are made with the Lower Hand.

+#### Holding Breath

+A character can hold their breath for 1 + N number of additional minutes, where N is the character's Vitality Modifier.
+When this time runs out, or if something causes a character to no longer hold their breath while underwater or in a vacuum, the character gains the *Suffocating* Status Condition.

+Some Powers or effects can extend this time limit or prevent a character from Suffocating.

 ## Character Creation